tirem/HXUI/README.md

 Configuration UI Command: /hxui, /hui, /horixonui, /horizonxiui
 ![HXUI Screenshot](https://user-images.githubusercontent.com/7691562/212527266-cc67e8b4-0f03-4d4b-9903-226922fb0ca2.png)

-*NOTE: This addon has been renamed from ConsolidatedUI to HXUI.
-If you would like to keep your old config from before please rename the folder "consolidatedui" in game/config/addons/ to "hxui"
+*NOTE: This addon will soon be renamed from ConsolidatedUI to HXUI.
+When this happens, if you would like to keep your old config from before please rename the folder "consolidatedui" in game/config/addons/ to "hxui"